HWeber-tech/emp_proving_ground_v1/docs/context/alignment_briefs/quality_observability.md

 - Refresh CI dashboard rows as telemetry lands, noting validation hooks and outstanding actions so stakeholders see live gaps (e.g., sensory fixture rollout, ingest metrics coverage).【F:docs/status/ci_health.md†L21-L76】
+- Publish decision narration capsules in the observability diary schema, linking policy ledger diffs, sigma stability metrics, and throttle-state transitions to each change window so AlphaTrade reviewers inherit a single provenance trail for loop updates.
+- Extend sensory drift regressions with Page–Hinkley detectors and throttle exercises, persisting deterministic replay artefacts and Prometheus export fixtures that demonstrate the fast-weight loop’s drift/throttle controls are reproducible under CI.
+- Instrument SLO probes for loop latency, drift alert freshness, and replay determinism, wiring them to the existing Prometheus exporters and CI guardrail suites so regressions fail fast when the loop degrades.
 - Progress: CI now runs a dedicated guardrail marker job ahead of the coverage sweep so ingest, risk, and observability guardrails run in isolation and fail fast when regressions surface, with the workflow and pytest marker contract